-Effect of the Number of Feeders
+Effect of the Number of Feeders on Spirality

-Spirality caused by the number of feeders is a relatively small effect and its magnitude can easily be calculated from the number of feeders, the width of the fabric and the number of courses per unit length.
-The larger the number of feeders, the fewer the courses per cm, and the narrower the fabric, the greater will be the spirality from this cause.
+Spirality caused by the number of Feeders is a relatively small effect.
+Its magnitude can easily be calculated from the number of feeders, the width of the fabric and the number of courses per unit length.
+The larger the number of feeders, the fewer the courses per unit length, and the narrower the fabric, the greater will be the spirality from this cause.

-The direction of the feeder spirality depends on the direction of rotation of the knitting machine.
-Z spirality is produced by machines that rotate anti-clockwise, S spirality is produced on machines that rotate clockwise.
+The direction of the feeder spirality, also known as Feeder Skew, depends on the direction of rotation of the knitting machine.
+"Z" spirality is produced by machines that rotate anti-clockwise, "S" spirality is produced on machines that rotate clockwise.